lalyman/stat494/README.md

 </p>

 <p align="justify">
 Identifiers appear in brackets below, and each one links to an online version of the text.
-If you cannot access a free version of any resource, please reach out to me directly.
+If you cannot access a free version of a resource, please reach out to me directly.
 </p>

 ### Texts